Hafiz1997/Hafiz1997/README.md

 ## About Me

 Hi, I'm Hafiz.
 I bring three years of professional experience as a Full-Stack/Software Developer.
-Beyond my proficiency in Spring Boot and Angular, I am the go-to developer for backend tasks because of my skill with third-party APIs implementation.
-Even when an SDK is frontend-driven, my technical understanding ensures I am trusted to handle the full integration on the backend.
+With professional experience in Spring Boot and Angular, I frequently work on backend integrations that involve third-party APIs in particular.
+I’ve handled integrations ranging from REST APIs to SDK-backed services, often designing the backend layer that connects external platforms with internal applications.
+Even when an SDK is frontend-driven, my technical understanding ensures I am trusted to handle the full integration on both the frontend and the backend.
 My open-minded nature makes me a highly collaborative team member who is always eager to learn new technologies and methodologies.

 - Currently Learning: Vue.js to expand my skill set
 - Working On: Creating a personal website as a practice to using Vue.js
 - Spoken Languages: Malay and English
-- Fun fact: A Project Manager I used to work with once described my overall skills as "good at backend, but prefers frontend"
+- Professional Interests:
+  - Modular Architecture: Design and development of clean, modular code bases.
+  - Reusable Library Development: Building scalable component and utility libraries to accelerate development.
+  - API and SDK Integrations: Seamlessly connecting third-party systems and data pipelines.

 <p align="right">(<a href="#readme-top">Back To Top</a>)</p>